a5221985/tutorials/Assembly/x86_assembly_programming_from_ground_up.md

 				#ifdef __cplusplus
 				}
 				#endif

+4. Which mode is recommended:
+	1. Factors to consider
+		1. Register availability
+		2. Number of times and instruction is expected to execute
+		3. Instruction ordering
+		4. Memory space vs execution time tradeoffs
+		5. Hardware features
+			1. Processors
+			2. Microarchitecture
+			3. Memory and cache sizes
+	2. Using simple instruction forms (instead of complex ones) to reference operand in memory
+		1. Drawback: Longer code and more space is used by instructions

 ### Coding: Declaring Global Variables in C/C++ and using them in Assembly ###
 ### Coding: Experimenting with Conditional Codes ###